urmidedhiacmu/mlip-monitoring-lab/README.md

 - Navigate to this Github folder
 - Install required dependencies
     - `pip install -r requirements.txt`
-- Establish an SSH tunnel to the Kafka broker if not already connected (Refer to Lab2 canvas assignment page for more information)
+- Establish an SSH tunnel to the Kafka broker if not already connected
     - `ssh -o ServerAliveInterval=60 -L 9092:localhost:9092 tunnel@128.2.204.215 -NTf`

 ## Background